FD vs RD: Differences Between Fixed Deposits and Recurring Deposits

 Here’s an example of how a fixed deposit works:

-What is an Recurring Deposits
+What are Recurring Deposits

-A recurring deposit (RD) is also a type of term deposit offered by banks and select other financial institutions.
+A recurring deposit (RD) is also a term deposit offered by banks and other financial institutions.
 With a recurring deposit, you agree to make regular,relatively smaller deposits over the term of the deposit, rather than making a single lump sum deposit as in the case of an FD.
 The interest rate on a recurring deposit is typically lower than the interest rate on a fixed deposit (FD), because the bank only has the use of the deposited amount for the duration of that particular deposit.

 Recurring deposits are a good option for individuals who want to save money on a regular basis, but who may not have a large amount of money to deposit all at once.
 They are also generally more flexible than fixed deposits, as you have the option to make additional deposits or withdraw your money ( you will usually have to pay a penalty to do so).